mariajcasas/parallelisation_test/README.md

 ## ⚠️ Warning: Experimental ⚠️

-Parallelisation test is a simple program in Octave where I would like to learn how to parallelise only a piece of code (function) in a sequential process.
+Parallelisation test is a simple program in Octave where I wanted to learn how to parallelise only a piece of code (function) in a sequential process.
+The target of this program is to learn how to pass the input parameters to the parcellfun function.

 ## OS and Octave specs